saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 administered simultaneously with other live or inactivated vaccines.
 However, if two live vaccines are not given simultaneously, at least 4 weeks should pass after administration of one live vaccine (such as LAIV4) before another live vaccine is administered (42).
 Current guidance concerning administration of current U S

-### been studied, and the ideal intervals between adminis
+### been studied, and the ideal intervals between admini
 these medications and LAIV4 are not known.
 Assumin of at least 5 half-lives for substantial decrease in drug le